sfeng96/jdbc-vs-r2dbc/README.md

 1. Test Machine: 2020 Macbook Pro, 2.3 GHz Quad-Core Intel I7, 8 processors, 32 GB Memory
 2. Test Tools: JMeter and VisualVM
 3. Application running locally from IntelliJ, a MySQL database running in docker
+4. We use pooled database connection, min-idle is 50 and max is 200

 ### Application Setup